tokahuke/sled_to_postgres/readme.md

 ## Introduction

 This crate provides replication from Sled (a Key-Value database) to Postgres (a RDBMS).
 It uses `tokio_postgres` to connect to Postgres and the `Subscriber` API in Sled to watch for updates.
-Since Seld is agnostic to the type in the database and Postgres is strongly typed, you must provide the serialization/deserialization functions explicitly whe setting the replication up.
+Since Sled is agnostic to the type in the database and Postgres is strongly typed, you must provide the serialization/deserialization functions explicitly whe setting the replication up.

 Again, this is still a _work in progress_.
 Do _not_ use this crate (yet) if you need high reliability.